fupelaqu/node-security-middleware/README.md

 #### Define an Access Control mapping

-An Access Control rule is looked up for every client request based on the url requested as well as the http method.
+An Access Control mapping is looked up for every client request based on the url requested as well as the http method.

-For instance, for the following request a matching will be looked up as follow :
+For instance, for the following request,

     GET /products/1/list

+ a matching will be looked up as follow :

  AccessControl contains `GET` or `*` method and has been defined for one of the following url :

     /products/1/list
     /products/1/list/*